 We make up 10% of the population, but few products seem to be made to suit our needs.
-If you like to write but have been frustrated by what is commonly offered, you know what I mean.
+If you like to write but have been frustrated by what is commonly offered, you know how important is a left-handed notebook.
 Three of my five co-workers are lefties and we’ve all faced the ugly truth – our world is made for righties!
 So, we got together recently to identify the key features that make a journal or notebook really work for us.
 I hope you find it useful:

 Does it Lay Flat?
 That’s feature #1, for sure.
 Pages that fly up on their own are a nuisance.
 When the book is opened, the pages should lay flat and make it easy to rest my wrist as I write on either page.